petebachant/calkit-multienv-example/README.md

-This repo shows how to use multiple environment types in a [Calkit](https://github.com/calkit/calkit.git) project, demonstrating how interacting with them is similar, and that there are no "create and mutate" steps--simply define and use an environment.
+This repo shows how to use multiple environment types in a [Calkit](https://github.com/calkit/calkit.git) project, demonstrating how interacting with them is similar irrespective of their type, and that there are no "create and mutate" steps--simply define and use an environment.